4 Day Vienna Itinerary: Can’t Miss Spots In The City

 After lunch, head to two of Vienna’s most popular sites.
 These might have been included in your walking tour, but make sure you spend some time exploring the inside of both and visit the museums at the palace.

 • St. Stephen’s Cathedral (Stephansdom): Vienna’s most iconic landmark is a perfect place to start.
 You can admire the Gothic architecture or opt for the tower climb to get panoramic views of the city.
 The climb takes about 10–15 minutes, but the view from the top is definitely worth it.
+Be prepared for a lot of stairs, but the views over Vienna and the famous tiled roof make the climb worth it.

 • The Hofburg Palace Complex: After the cathedral head to the Hofburg Palace, the former imperial residence.
 The Sisi Museum inside is dedicated to the life of Empress Elisabeth, and you can also visit the Imperial Apartments or the Hofburg Treasury, where the Crown Jewels are displayed.
+The Sisi Museum was one of the more surprising places I visited in Vienna.
+I knew very little about Empress Elisabeth beforehand, and it ended up being one of the parts of Hofburg I enjoyed most.

 Just before sunset, head to Prater Park for some outdoor fun.
 If you visit the Wiener Riesenrad (Giant Ferris Wheel), you’ll get a great view of the city as the sun goes down.
 It’s a fantastic way to end your first day.
+The ride takes around 10 to 20 minutes and gives you some of the best views across Vienna.

 Dinner: For dinner, try a traditional Austrian meal like Wiener schnitzel (breaded veal) or goulash at a local restaurant.
 Gasthaus Pöschl is a great place to try authentic Viennese food.